 Of course, there are a number of other nuances that can affect the selling price of a particular company.
 We have covered the topics of what a company's value depends on and how it is calculated in our previous posts:

 However, it is clear that during economic boom, it is a good time to sell a business.
 This is especially the case if wage pressures and rising input prices could have a negative impact on future profits.

-Bank of Estonia forecasts economic growth of 8% in 2021, which is an alarming number.
+Estonian economic growth in 2021 was 8.3%.
 However, the rapid growth is passing, due to global supply chain problems, a shortage of free labor, limited production resources and exceptionally fast price growth (read more on Bank of Estonia's website).

 The economy will continue to grow in 2022, but it will no longer boom.
 Maintaining existing profitability will therefore be an increasingly difficult task for the above reasons.
 Thus, the economic environment is favorable for the sale of the company, and those who have been waiting for it so far could start implementing their plan.